JeanHuit/jawotwi.top/content/post/uploading-wordpress-to-a-live-server.md

 ---
-title: "Uploading Wordpress to a Live Server"
+title: "Uploading A Wordpress Site to a Live Server"
 date: 2019-04-14T21:33:59Z
 draft: false
 ---